earthsworth/lunar-api-lite/README.md

 - [ ] Save cosmetics settings
 - [ ] Use emotes
 - [ ] Save emote settings
-- [ ] Game Metadata
+- [ ] Game Metadata API
 - [ ] Subscription service
 - [ ] Federation

-These features are not designed to be implemented
+These features are not planned to be implemented

-- [ ] Social system
+- Social system
+- Launcher metadata API

 ## Usage